OpenStackweb/openstack-org/README.md

 - The Silverstripe CMS v 3.1.x (for easy of deployment)

 WHAT'S NOT INCLUDED
 - Images - You'll note many missing images throughout the site.
-This is due to one of the following: copyright restrictions, OpenStack sponsors, file size restrictions.
+This is due to one of the following: trademark restrictions (see above), copyright restrictions, OpenStack sponsors, file size restrictions.

 REQUIREMENTS FOR DEPLOYING OPENSTACK.ORG